awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 ## Supported external connection repositories<a name="supported-public-repositories"></a>

  CodeArtifact supports an external connection to the following public repositories\.
-To use the CodeArtifact CLI to specify an external connection, use the value in the **Name** column for the `--external-connection-name` parameter when you run the `associate-external-connection-to-repository` command\.
+To use the CodeArtifact CLI to specify an external connection, use the value in the **Name** column for the `--external-connection` parameter when you run the `associate-external-connection` command\.

 | Repository type | Description | Name |